ArlCIbe/csharp-notebooks/questions.md

 Fibonacci
 - If arrays are immutable, why can we add items to them in this example?

-why could I do the int sum thing in part 9, but not in part 12
+- Why could I do the int sum thing in Part 9 challenge, but not in this part?
+- How do I assign a lkist method to a variable?